Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Simulating the infinitary reduction

 \subsection{A \enquote{step-by-step} decomposition of the reduction}

-Since an infinitary reduction must reduce redexes whose depth tends to infinity, we want to decompose reductions into an infinite succession of finite reductions occuring at bounded depth.
+Since an infinitary reduction must reduce redexes whose depth tends to infinity, we want to decompose reductions into an infinite succession of finite reductions occuring at lower-bounded depth (in the following, we name these \emph{min-depth} reductions, for reductions occuring \enquote{at a minimal depth}).
 As a side consequence, we obtain a result of (weak) standardisation for $\linf{001}$.

 \begin{defi}[min-depth finitary β-reduction] The reduction $\flbg{d}\ \subset\ \linf{001}\times\linf{001}$ is defined for all $d\in\NN$ by the rules: \begin{prooftabular} \mbox{ } & \mbox{ } \ptnewline \mbox{ } & \mbox{ } \end{prooftabular} \end{defi}